-Robotic welding technicians set up, operate, and tend to welding robots that weld, braze, solder, and heat treat metal products, components and assemblies.
+Robotic welding technicians set up, operate, and tend to robots that weld, braze, solder, and heat treat metal products, components, and assemblies.
 They sometimes work long weeks and odd hours depending on the specifications and time constraints of the job.

 Robotic Weld Technician

 Robotic welding technicians work in a welding cell, building or modifying fixtures for new designs and products.
-Producing weldments from numerous components to completed product.
+They produce weldments (anything formed by welding) ranging from multiple components to completed products.

 They program the robotic welding system for each individual job using a terminal or pendant controls, plus troubleshoot machine or programming issues.
 In many instances, mathematical calculations are needed to prepare the product or set up the machine.

 If you're the manager of a robotic welding shop, you'll share the responsibilities of technicians, be expected to uphold daily production schedule of cells, and inspect the quality of parts produced.
 Keeping your work environment safe and up to standard is also a key component of your work.

 As a manager, you will train and develop operators and helpers, and ensure production quantities are properly reported.